lmath/regression/app/docs/week1.md

 if its performance on *T*, as measured by *P* improves with experience *E*

-So, we can see that the rule based spam filtering approach wouldn't be a machine learning based approach because having more labelled data would not help us to classify spam any more accurately.
+So, we can see that the rule based spam filtering approach wouldn't be a machine learning based approach because having more labelled resources.data would not help us to classify spam any more accurately.

 ##### Our first linear regression problem

 Suppose we want to be able to predict someone's weight given their height.

-We start with a data set of height and weight pairs
+We start with a resources.data set of height and weight pairs